Clinical Rotation and Call Schedule

 The senior resident on call takes back-up call from home and is available to assist the in-house junior residents as needed.
 The ten senior residents are in a single call pool and rotate the on-call schedule:

 We share call for facial trauma with the Plastic Surgery and Oral & Maxillofacial Surgery services.
-Our department is on call for facial trauma every Tuesday, Thursday, and third Saturday.
+Our department is on call for facial trauma every Tuesday, as well as a rotating Friday-Monday schedule split between the three services.